I have all your travel insurance questions answered below, as well as some top tips to make sure you are adequately covered for future travel plans.

-If I am due to travel to Italy in May, can I cancel now and get a refund?
+If I am due to travel to Spain in a few months time, can I cancel now and get a refund?

 No. You must wait until 14 days before departure to see if the Department of Foreign Affairs travel advisory is still in place.
 However, many airlines and cruise lines are waiving change fees, so it may be possible to postpone your trip to a later time.
 Some hotels have small cancellation fees, so you may find all is not lost, should you decide to cancel.

 If I have booked to go to a sporting event or concert that has been cancelled, will I be reimbursed for my concert tickets?

 If you have tickets booked to a sporting event which is cancelled, but there is no advisory against non-essential travel in place, then you would not be covered for cancellation of your holiday.
 Example: The Ireland-France rugby match is cancelled, but flights are still operating to Paris, so no refund of flights, hotels etc, would be given.

 If I have booked flights and a non-refundable hotel, and the airline changes or cancels my flights, will my travel insurance cover me for the hotel cost?

 This will only be covered if you have Travel Disruption cover added to your policy and the Department of Foreign Affairs advise against ‘all but essential travel’ to your destination.

 Is it too late to take out travel insurance now?

 No. Travel insurance can be taken out at any time, however a 7 day moratorium will be in place.
 If you are due to travel on holidays during the summer months and you book insurance now, it will come into effect in seven days time.

 If I contract Covid-19 while I am away, am I covered for medical expenses and repatriation?